beukueb/myflq/README.md

 Open source, straightforward analysis tool for forensic DNA samples.

-The tool expects a loci csv-file (similar to [loci.csv](https://github.com/beukueb/myflq/blob/master/src/loci/myflqpaper_loci.csv)), a validated-allele csv-file for all the included loci  (similar to [alleles.csv](https://github.com/beukueb/myflq/blob/master/src/alleles/myflqpaper_alleles.csv)) and a fastq datafile, whereupon the datafile's profile is extracted.
+The tool expects a loci csv-file (similar to [loci.csv](https://github.com/beukueb/myflq/blob/master/src/loci/myflqpaper_loci.csv)), a validated-allele csv-file for all the included loci  (similar to [alleles.csv](https://github.com/beukueb/myflq/blob/master/src/alleles/myflqpaper_alleles.csv)) and a fast[a/q] datafile, whereupon the datafile's profile is extracted.

 The datafile can be a single-individual-source or multiple-individual-source sample.
 Profile results depend on both csv files.
 Loci.csv will determine the number of loci that will be analyzed; alleles.csv will determine the region of interest [ROI] of those loci.